Jack Cody: "Cody's Kids"

-Nancy Merki, though only turning 12 in 1938, would become an exceptional middle distance freestyle swimmer, set 19 individual records in her swimming career, and go 17 seconds under the prior 1,500-meter freestyle record at the 1941 AAU championships.
-Later, at 22 she would qualify for the 1948 Olympics in the 400 meter freestyle.
+Nancy Merki, although she was only 12 in 1938, became an exceptional middle distance freestyle swimmer.
+She set 19 individual records in her swimming career and broke the previous 1,500 meter freestyle record by 17 seconds 1,500-meter freestyle record at the 1941 AAU championships.
+At age 22, she qualified for the 1948 Olympics 400-meter freestyle.
 Showing unusual versatility, she won swimming competitions at every distance and in every stroke.
-Mary Anne Hanson who swam for Cody a bit after 1938 would help win four senior national indoor titles in Chicago in 1943.
+Mary Anne Hanson, who swam for Cody a bit after 1938 helped win four senior national indoor titles in Chicago in 1943.